"It's something to really consider—especially if you're not a fan of fish."

 That’s why Smith is such a big fan.
 “I often recommend algae-based omega-3s for people who are vegetarian or vegan, for those with fish allergies, or anyone who has trouble getting enough omega-3s,” she says.

-If you’re looking for ways to boost your heart health, consider algae your ally.
-Early research shows that taking 4.5 grams per day of blue-green algae by mouth for six weeks reduces high blood pressure in some people with hypertension.
-Research also suggests that consuming nannochloropsis may boast antioxidant properties that could help lower cholesterol and triglycerides, which could reduce the risk of heart disease.
+If you’re looking for ways to support your heart health, consider algae your ally.
+Early research shows that taking 4.5 grams per day of blue-green algae by mouth for six weeks may help support an overall healthy blood pressure.
+Research also suggests that consuming nannochloropsis may boast antioxidant properties that could could help maintain cholesterol levels already within the healthy range, which can help support overall heart health.

-Research suggests that spirulina contains compounds that act as anti-inflammatory immunomodulators, which could help make your seasonal allergy symptoms a little more bearable.
-Another study found that healthy adults showed an increase in immune system activity after taking chlorella for eight weeks.
+Research suggests that spirulina contains compounds that compounds that have soothing properties which may support the immune system during seasonal allergies.
+Another study found that healthy adults experienced immune system support after taking chlorella for eight weeks.

 In addition to being loaded with minerals, algae is also a good source of B-vitamin.
 Those nutrients play a key role in turning food into energy, giving you the fuel you need to get through your day with a little bounce in your step.